Doctors typically begin with less invasive treatments before considering other options, such as surgery.

 - Stretching exercises.
 Regular, steady stretching exercises can reduce muscle spasm and help lengthen the muscle-tendon unit.
 Don't bounce during your stretch.

 - Patellar tendon strap.
-A strap that applies pressure to your patellar tendon can help to distribute force away from the tendon itself and direct it through the strap instead.
+A strap that applies pressure to your patellar tendon can help to distribute force away from the tendon and direct it through the strap instead.
 This may help relieve pain.

 - Iontophoresis.
 This therapy involves spreading a corticosteroid medicine on your skin and then using a device that delivers a low electrical charge to push the medication through your skin.